-Each National Federation, member of the UIPM, has the right to register an unlimited number of pentathletes and tetrathletes as from 30 years of age and for both genders.
+7.1.5.1.1 Each National Federation, member of the UIPM, has the right to register an unlimited number of pentathletes and tetrathletes as from 30 years of age and for both genders.
 If the number of athletes exceeds the organiser's capacities, the organising committee has the right to limit the number of participants either by registration deadline or limited participants per nation.
 Participating athletes must specify on the entry form whether they start for Masters Tetrathlon or for Pentathlon.
-Active athletes who have participated in any UIPM Category "A" competitions within the last 12 months are not allowed to start in Masters World and Masters Continental Championships.
+Active athletes who have participated in any UIPM Category 'A" competitions within the last 12 months are not allowed to ctart in Masters World and Masters Continental Championships allowed to start in Masters World and Masters Continental Championships.